carbonvictory/carbonplacesaver.js/README.md

 + **duration**: The number of days the plugin should save a user's place on a given page if cookies are used.
 Defaults to 2.

-+ **clearOnFinish**: If _true_, the saved place will be deleted when clearElement is scrolled into view.
++ **clearOnFinish**: If _true_, the saved place will be deleted when clearElement is scrolled into view, or when the reader reaches the bottom of the page if clearElement is supplied.
 Defaults to _true_.

 + **clearElement**: The tag, #id, or .class of the element that triggers the end of the content and the clearing of the saved place if clearOnFinish is true.
-It's **required** that you pass a value to this option unless you have a footer element at the very end of your page's content.
-Defaults to 'footer'.
+If none is specified, the saved place will be cleared when the reader reaches the bottom of the page.
+Defaults to _null_.

 Options Example
 ---------------